The easiest way to capture Google Analytics data in WPForms

 3. Google Analytics data is captured by WPForms

-When a visitor submits the lead form, the Google Analytics data delivered into the hidden files are then collected by WP Forms and stored alongside the other information provided by the visitor (such as their name, email address, phone number, etc.)
+When a visitor submits the lead form, the Google Analytics data written into the hidden files by Attributer is captured in WP Forms and stored alongside the other information provided by the visitor (such as their name, email address, phone number, etc.)

 4. Send the data to your CRM, email marketing tool, and more

-Lastly, you can use WP Form's native integrations to send the Google Analytics data into your CRM, billing system, email marketing tool, and more.
+Lastly, you can use WPForm's native integrations to send the Google Analytics data into your CRM (including Salesforce, Pipedrive, Zoho, Keap and more).

 With the vital information given by Attributer, you'd be able to do things like: